bokkypoobah/DaoCasinoTokenSaleContractAudit/README.md

-# Dao.Casino Crowdsale Contract Audit (First Draft Version)
+# Dao.Casino Crowdsale Contract Audit

 Bok Consulting Pty Ltd has been retained by [Dao.Casino](https://dao.casino/) to audit the Ethereum contracts for use in Dao.Casino's upcoming crowdsale.
 The [audit of Dao.Casino's original contracts](README-Original.md) found a few issues described in more detail in the [Summary](#summary) section below.